-See the documentation for the bytes_received signal and the Stopping the download of a Response topic for additional information and examples.
+See the documentation for the bytes_received and headers_received signals and the Stopping the download of a Response topic for additional information and examples.

 Command line tool Learn about the command-line tool used to manage your Scrapy project.

 Spiders Write the rules to crawl your websites.